We Don’t Back Down

 What Is The Difference Between A Felony And A Misdemeanor?

-Misdemeanors are charges that have sentences of up to one year in jail.
-Some common examples include theft, DUI and possession of controlled substances.
 Conversely, felonies are charges that have sentences of more than one year in jail.
 These can include domestic abuse, sexual offenses and drug trafficking.
 Misdemeanors are less serious than felonies, but they can still leave a mark on your criminal record.

 What Should You Do If You Are Under Investigation In Texas?

 Facing a criminal investigation in Texas can be a stressful and uncertain experience.
-Here are some key do’s and don’ts to follow:
+Here are some key dos and don’ts to follow:

-Should Do:
+Do:

 • Remain calm and polite: Staying composed can prevent unnecessary complications even if you feel wrongfully targeted.